Skip to main content

 Represent data as embeddings

-Pass the serialized text through the model.
-We use Last Token Pooling to extract the final hidden state, which represents the patient’s entire causal trajectory up to the end_time.
+We use Last Token Pooling to extract the final hidden state, which represents the patient’s entire causal trajectory up to the end_time(inclusive).

 import torch